Skip to content

-Top Ten Research Developments in July
+July’s Top Ten Research Stories

 I resume this series with JOY because newly published research has been providing major insights into behavioral health topics these days.
 July has given us updated numbers on COVID’s impact on our mental health, drawing distinctions based on age, gender and economic circumstances.
 Last month’s findings also touch on critical components of wellness like sleep, alcohol consumption, and sexual identity.